Description And Comments

 A tame, happy children’s ride based on the lovable flying pachyderm.
 Parents and children sit inside small fiberglass “elephants” mounted on long metal arms, which spin around a central axis.
 Controls inside each vehicle allow you to raise the arm, making you spin higher off the ground.
 Despite being little different from rides at state fairs and amusement parks, Dumbo is the favorite Magic Kingdom attraction of many younger children.

-As part of the Fantasyland expansion, Dumbo has moved to the Storybook Circus section north of Mad Tea Party.
-The attraction's capacity was doubled with the addition of a second ride - a clone of the first.
-The revamped Dumbo also includes a covered queue featuring interactive elements (read: things your kids can play with to pass the time in line).
+As part of the Fantasyland expansion, Dumbo moved to the upper, right corner of the land.
+The attraction’s capacity doubled with the addition of a second ride—a clone of the first.
+These two changes, along with the addition of other Fantasyland attractions, drastically reduced waits to ride.
+If you do find yourself with a wait, Dumbo also includes a covered queue featuring interactive elements (read: things your kids can play with to pass the time in line).

 - Open for Morning Extra Magic Hour.

 If Dumbo is essential to your child's happiness, ride after dinner - not only are crowds smaller at night, but the lighting and effects make the ride much prettier then.